easytarget/esp32-cam-webserver/README.md

 ### Config

-You need to set the Board you are using in the main `esp32-cam-webserver.ino` sketch file, it defaults to the AI-THINKER, but the WRover Kit, ESP Eye and M5Stack are also availiable.

-You can also set the camera name plus SSID and password for your WiFi network in that file, or follow the notes about using a separate file for your settings.
+By default the sketch assumes you have an AI-THINKER board, it creates an AccessPoint called `ESP32-CAM-CONNECT` and with the password `InsecurePassword`; connect to that and then browse to [`http://192.168.4.1/`](http://192.168.4.1/).
+This is nice and easy for testing and demo purposes.

+To make a permanent config for a different board, or with your home wifi settings etc. copy (or rename) the file `myconfig.sample.h` in the sketch folder to `myconfig.h`

+You can now set a camera name, board model, wifi and some other defaults in that file.
+And because this is your private copy it will not get overwritten if you update the main sketch!

 ### Programming

-Assuming you are using the latest Espressif Arduino core the AI-THINKER board will appear in the ESP32 Arduino section of the boards list.
+Assuming you are using the latest Espressif Arduino core the AI-THINKER board (or whatever you use) will appear in the ESP32 Arduino section of the boards list.

 ![IDE board config](Docs/board-selection-small.png)